-Beginning with the planning phase, sections V through VII, which follow, present a phase-by-phase description of the PPBS/PPBES.
+Beginning with the planning phase, sections IX through XIII, which follow, present a phase-by-phase description of the DoD and Army PPBE process.
 First, however, a graphical overview of system process and structure sets the stage.

-9-35.
+9-33.
 System process

-Figure 9-7 (folded insert) shows the general sequence and interrelationship of events of the biennial cycle of the PPBS/ PPBES.
-Note that the PPBES differs from the PPBS by adding execution as a distinct system phase.
+Figure 9-7 (folded insert at rear of text) shows the general sequence and interrelationship of events of the biennial cycle of the PPBE process. .

-9-36.
+9-34.
 System structure

-Figure 9-8 displays the structure within which the PPBES operates.
+Figure 9-8 displays the structure within which the PPBE process operates.

 Figure 9-8.
-PPBES framework
+PPBE framework and acronyms